thebrowsercompany/windows-samples/README.md

 If you choose to use Visual Studio Code, you'll need to install these extensions:
 - [Swift VSCode Extension](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang)

+### Windows App Runtime

+Make sure to have the appropriate version of the Windows App Runtime installed as mentioned [here](https://github.com/thebrowsercompany/swift-windowsappsdk?tab=readme-ov-file#using-windows-app-sdk)

 ## Building

 The build of the Windows applications is done through SPM.
 This can be done on the command line with `swift build` or in Visual Studio Code with `Ctrl+Shift+B`.